 First, isolate the infected shrimp and place it into a quarantine tank.
 Also, keep in mind that these bacterial infections can be highly contagious and contaminate everything inside the tank.

-Remove everything from the main tank including all the ornaments and accessories.
+Remove everything from the main tank, including all the ornaments and accessories.
 Sterilize everything!
-The best way to sterilize them is by boiling in water for a few minutes and then drying off under the sun.
+The best way to sterilize them is by boiling them in water for a few minutes and then drying them off under the sun.

 Perform regular water changes.
-At least 1/3rd water of the tank needs to be changed on a regular basis.
-If you see any dead shrimp, take it out immediately.
+At least one-third of the tank’s water needs to be changed regularly.
+If you see any dead shrimp, take them out immediately.

 Increasing the oxygen flow rate also helps in this situation.